acrenwelge/Portfolio-Reference-Documents/javams-guidelines.md

 # Full Stack Java with Microservices Training Track

-Refer to the [Portfolio Guidelines](./javams-guidelines.md#portfolio-guidelines) and [Portfolio Samples](./javams-guidelines.md#portfolio-samples) to generate the portfolio through Revpro.
+Refer to the [Portfolio Guidelines](./javams-guidelines.md#portfolio-guidelines) and [Portfolio Samples](./javams-guidelines.md#portfolio-samples) to generate your portfolio through Revpro.

 ## Portfolio Guidelines